google/osv.dev/docs/data_quality.md

 A high quality OSV record allows a consumer of that record to be able to answer the following questions in an **automated** way, at scale:

-* “Does this vulnerability, as described, impact me?
+* "Does this vulnerability, as described, impact me?"
-  * “What version do I need to upgrade to for it not to impact me?”
+  * "What version do I need to upgrade to for it not to impact me?"
+  * "Should I replace or remove this (potentially orphaned) package with known unfixed vulnerabilities?"

 The definition of “impact” will vary depending on how fine-grained the information available is (i.e. package-level or symbol-level for software library packages).
 Package-level precision is the minimum standard.